Blood Tests That Help Diagnose Joint Disease | Arthritis Blood Tests in Delhi

 Common Blood Tests Used to Diagnose Arthritis and Joint Disease

 Doctors often recommend several blood tests when evaluating patients with persistent joint pain, inflammatory arthritis, or suspected autoimmune disease.
+Below are some of the most important blood tests for arthritis diagnosis:

-ESR (Erythrocyte Sedimentation Rate)
+🩸 ESR (Erythrocyte Sedimentation Rate)

 The ESR test measures how quickly red blood cells settle in a test tube.
 When inflammation is present in the body, the sedimentation rate increases.